piceaTech/node-gitlab-2-github/README.md

 It would of course be better to find the cause for migration fails, so that no replacement issues would be needed.
 Finding the cause together with a retry-mechanism would be optimal, and will maybe come in the future - currently the replacement-issue-mechanism helps to keep things in order.

+#### useIssuesForAllMergeRequests

+If this is set to true (default is false) then all merge requests will be migrated as GitHub issues (rather than pull requests).
+This can be used to sidestep the problem where pull requests are rejected by GitHub if the feature branch no longer exists or has been merged.

 #### skipMatchingComments

 This is an array (empty per default) that may contain string values.
 Any note/comment in any issue, that contains one or more of those string values, will be skipped (meaining not migrated).
 Note that this is case insensitive, therefore the string value `foo` would also lead to skipping notes containing a (sub)string `FOO`.